-The charge for publication is ¥30,000 plus tax for original full-length papers, minireview, and review papers and ¥15,000 plus tax for Notes and Communications within the limited pages described above.
-There will be a charge of ¥18,000 plus tax for each page exceeding the limits.
+The charge for publication is ¥30,000 plus tax for original full-length papers and ¥15,000 plus tax for Notes and Communications within the limited pages described above.
+There will be a charge of ¥9,000 plus tax for each page exceeding the limits.
 If the paper contains color art or photographs, a fee of ¥40,000 will be charged per page to the corresponding author, as also described in item no. 24.
+There is no charge for review papers and minireview papers.